Taught course

 Research Skills in Forensic Archaeology and Anthropology gives you the opportunity to develop an advanced understanding of key concepts, research methods, study and presentation skills in forensic archaeology and anthropology and has some overlap with the Research and Study Skills in Archaeological Science module.
 Other lectures are specific to the forensic element of the module including the ethics and legislative requirements of forensic archaeology, frameworks of standardisation of practice, specialist report writing and formulating forensic strategies.

 Osteoprofiling studies normal anatomy and physiology of the skeleton so you will learn to recognise abnormal anatomy and become familiar with basic methods of analysis relevant for human and osteology.
-You will receive extensive practical experience in constructing an osteological profile.
+You will receive extensive practical experience in constructing an osteological profile, which is the first and fundamental step in the forensic identification of the victim/s.

 Forensic Archaeology and Anthropology: Theory and Practice focuses on forensic archaeology and anthropology within a global humanitarian forensic context, including examples of genocide, disaster victim identification, and refugee crises.
 You will also develop practical skills in the laboratory and during a simulated 'mass grave' location and excavation exercise.